dabrady/syndicate/README.md

 The silos currently supported are:
 - https://dev.to

+**A key assumption** made by this project is that your content is written as Markdown, and includes a YAML frontmatter containing at least a `title` property.
+If this is not the case for you, this action sadly does not currently support your worflow.
+If you would like to see support for some other way of making content, please open an issue to start the discussion.

 ## Example usage

 See [the example workflow](https://github.com/dabrady/syndicate/blob/develop/.github/workflows/example.yml) for a fully annotated example, but here's the quick version: